Fort Lee Divorce Lawyer

 When couples divorce, they must split marital assets and debts.
 In New Jersey, the divorce process involves a compilation of everything the couple acquired while married.
 This includes all real estate, financial and retirement accounts, cars, and other personal assets.
 The marital estate excludes certain things like separate property a spouse owned before marriage and any inheritance received before or during the marriage.
 Each party must fully disclose everything, and these assets become the marital estate.
 The law then requires that property to be equitably distributed.

 The courts look at many factors in deciding how to distribute the marital estate, including the length of the marriage, age of both spouses, whether one spouse stayed home with children, and the income and earning capacity of each individual.
-There is no simple 50/50 split, and an attorney familiar with divorce could analyze the facts of each case to help develop a strong strategy to present in court.
+There is no simple 50/50 split, and a Fort Lee attorney familiar with divorce could analyze the facts of each case to help develop a strong strategy to present in court.

 It is important to note that divorce divides marital debts as well as assets.
 However, a judgment of divorce does not apply to credit card companies.
 If one spouse does not pay a debt according to the divorce decree, the other must bring a lawsuit for breach of contract.